README outlines how I think about work.

 have an agenda.
 At worst case, an agenda will help keep things on track and make sure the topics that need time actually get it.
 At best, writing an agenda often answers the questions the meeting was meant to address, and et voilà!
 We’re back to no meeting.

 take minutes and document actions.
 The meeting was called to accomplish something.
 Writing down what happened—and what needs to happen next—makes it real (and accessible to anyone that wasn’t there).
-Likewise, if I’m bugging you for a summary that I can’t find it elsewhere, that’s a bad sign.
+Likewise, if I’m bugging you for a summary that I can’t find elsewhere, that’s a bad sign!
 Let’s avoid it.